DoxaAI/snake-getting-started/README.md

 - `submission/`: the directory that gets uploaded to DOXA
   - `submission/agent.py`: this is where you should implement your own agent!
   - `submission/doxa.yaml`: this is a configuration file used by DOXA to handle your submission
-  - `submission/snake.py/`: this is the Snake game engine which enables you to submit your agent to DOXA
+  - `submission/snake.py`: this is supporting code so that your agent can run on DOXA
 - `game.py`: a local version of the Snake game engine
 - `cli.py`: a CLI for playing against your own Snake agent (run with `python cli.py`)

 ## Snake rules

-For this competition, we start with a 4 cell long snake in the top left corner of a 10 &times; 10 board, moving right.
+For this competition, we start with a 4-cell-long snake in the top left corner of a 10 &times; 10 board, moving right.
 A fruit will be randomly placed on the board as well.
-The goal of the game is to have the snake eat as many fruit, growing a cell each time, as it can before it runs into its own tail!
+The goal of the game is to have the snake eat as many fruit as it can, growing a cell each time, before it runs into its own tail!
 The game ends when either the board is full (wow!) or you make an illegal move into your own tail.
-In this version of the game, the edges of the board wrap around, so you can't die from running into a wall.
+In this version of the game, the edges of the board wrap around, so you cannot die from running into a wall.

 ## Implementing an agent